alex-lt-kong/the-nitty-gritty/c/15_vectorization/1_generic/09_breaking-vectorization_aliasing/README.md

     ```

 * The `restrict` keyword.
+    * The idea is roughly the same--by adding this type qualifier, a programmer hints to the compiler that
+    for the lifetime of the pointer, no other pointer will be used to access the object to which it points.
     * It is defined in the C99 standard.
 If the declaration of intent is not followed and the object
     is accessed by an independent pointer, this will result in undefined behavior.
     * To use the keyword, first enable the `-fopt-info-vec-missed` option (in the case of `gcc`) to examine which